goalkeeperfyc/CurveFit/Implement/Implement_notes.md

 - [x] var_link_fun: link functions for variables including fixed effects and random effects.
 Same as `link_func`.
 - [x] fun: the function we used (`generalized gaussian error function`)
 - [x] col_obs_se: The standand deviation of response variable.
 The effect is unknown.

+## Implement Data From

+- Italy
+- Spain
+- US
+- New York
+- Florida